top of page

 FROM ME TO YOU

 Welcome and thank you for making it here.
-My name is Holly and i am a proud Aboriginal woman.
-I've always had so much pride in my family, my country and my culture and I consider myself so incredibly blessed.
+My name is Holly and I am a proud Yorta Yorta woman and Artist.
+I've always had so much pride in my family, my country and my culture and I consider myself so grateful that through art I can share my pride with others.
+Though I grew up in the eastern suburbs of Naarm I have always kept a close connection with my Yorta Yorta country.

 I spent a lot of time as a child at my grandparents house.
 My uncle (Adam McLennan) their son and my dads brother was an incredible Artist.
 He spent lots of time away when i was young and would mail his paintings to my Nan where she would manage him.